UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_test.md

 To get the path for node local scratch in job scripts you should still use the variable `$TMPDIR` or the equivalent `$SNIC_PATH`.

-### /dev/shm sise
+### /dev/shm size

-The sise of /dev/shm have been increased so all allocated memory can be used, up to max 99% of a compute nodes total memory.
+The size of /dev/shm have been increased so all allocated memory can be used, up to max 99% of a compute nodes total memory.
 On previous clusters the limit was 50% of total memory.